-- Apply knowledge in the foundations of human behavior and development. - Formulate and develop a pluralistic understanding of societal and cultural influences as they relate to human behavior and development. - Investigate normal and abnormal human behavior by evaluating different theoretical modes. - Assemble a broad-based understanding of human behavior by evaluating different theoretical models. - Demonstrate a working knowledge of measurement techniques used in counseling and the helping profes sions. - Interpret and appraise research as it applies to coun seling. - Apply and demonstrate integration of accumulated knowledge of counseling strategies.
+- To apply knowledge in the foundations of human behavior and development. - To formulate and develop a pluralistic understanding of societal and cultural influences as they relate to human behavior and development. - To investigate normal and abnormal human behavior by evaluating different theoretical modes. - To assemble a broad-based understanding of human behavior by evaluating different theoretical models. - To demonstrate a working knowledge of measurement techniques used in counseling and the helping professions. - To interpret and appraise research as it applies to counseling. - 7.
+To apply and demonstrate integration of accumulated knowledge of counseling strategies.